philamp/jellygrail/README.md

 ## 🚧 2/ Build

-Find a conveniant directory on your system, beware this folder will store the rclone cache _(0.5%~ of you real-debrid storage size)_
+Find a conveniant directory on your system, beware this folder will store the rclone cache _(0.5%~ of your real-debrid storage size)_

 ````
 git clone https://github.com/philamp/jellygrail.git